nianatali18/Project-3-or-4-Can-t-Remember-/README.md

 - Addition of a function that woukd allow a scanned bar code to be scanned and bring it to the page

-- Description of the product we created which is a biodegratable makeup towlette
+- Description of the product we created which is a biodegradable makeup towlette

+### Front Page
+- Picture of the product

+- Name of the product

+- Short description

 - Drop down tabs from the top to give options on
    1) Information about the product
-   2) Picture of the product
+   2) Picture of the product and explanations
    3) How it is effective and why it is a good option
+   4) Why we cuilt this product
+   5) "who are we" page

+###### Potential Names

+## Color scheme:

+ - Stick to neutral color

+ - Images later on using the product